+riaternoone convice realineagy continuation

 Required Courses Units

 AUTO 20 Automotive Technical Skills 3

 AUTO 21 Introduction to Automobiles 3

 AUTO 22 Hydraulics (Fluid Power) 3

-AUTO 30 Manual Drive Trains-Gas and Diesel Vehicle es3
+AUTO 30 Manual Drive Trains-Gas and Diesel Vehicl es3

-AUTO 31 Automatic Transmissions Gas and Diesel Vehi icles.4
+AUTO 31 Automatic Transmissions Gas and Diesel Veh icles.4

-AUTO 33 Fuel Systems 4
+AUTO 33 Fuel Systems

-AUTO 36 Air Conditioning and Heating Systems
+AUTO 36 Air Conditioning and Heating Systems 3

 AUTO 40 Brake Systems 4

-AUTO 41 Alignment and Suspensions
+AUTO 41 Alignment and Suspensions 4

-AUTO 44 Electrical Systems
+AUTO 44 Electrical Systems 6

-AUTO 45 Engine Diagnosis/Rebuilding
+AUTO 45 Engine Diagnosis/Rebuilding 4

-AUTO 61A-B OR 62A-B OR 63 series
+AUTO 61A-B OR 62A-B OR 63 series 1

 Total units required for degree major

-Students earning an AA/AS degree must complete a minimum of 18
+Students earning an AA/AS degree must complete a minimum of 1 8 units of

-General Education requirements, the multicultural graduation requiren
+General Education requirements, the multicultural graduation require ment, and

+the discoulder and the second the end PPP and the first and the Patenthian and 01 1-1-
-the health requirement, in addition to the program units listed here.

-must complete a total of 60 degree applicable units to earn an AA or AS 3.
-Please

-see your counselor for additional information.
+Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
+Students must complete a total of 60 degree applicable units to earn an AA or AS.
+Please see your counselor for additional information.